jelbourn/material2/src/material/datepicker/datepicker.md

 ```

 This works exactly the same with an input that is part of an `<mat-form-field>` and the toggle
-can easily be used as a prefix or suffix on the material input:
+can easily be used as a prefix or suffix on the Material input:

 ```html
 <mat-form-field>